+MFTRP Documentation

 Introduction

 Overview of the MFTRP Attestation System

 The Malign Foreign Talent Recruitment Program (MFTRP) Attestation System is a structured framework designed to ensure compliance with institutional and regulatory requirements by verifying that researchers and associated individuals do not participate in malign foreign talent programs.
 This system, integrated into the university’s Research Administration Portal, facilitates the attestation process for individuals involved in research projects, ensuring transparency and accountability.
 It leverages a combination of database-driven workflows, user interfaces, and automated notifications to manage attestations efficiently across various user groups, including active HUIDs, inactive HUIDs, and non-HUID individuals.